AndrewStanton94/impress.js/README.md

 right this step means to blank the screen.
 To do that, impress.js adds `impress-blank` class to the root, the CSS can then blank the screen.

-There is also a multiscreen console (opened by pressing `s` in a presentation) which allows you to preview the various screen configurations in a single browser window.
+There is also a **multiscreen console** (opened by pressing `s` in a presentation) which allows you to preview the various screen configurations in a single browser window.
+With the URI parameter `pres`, the multiscreen console becomes more suitable for showing multiscreen presentations on a single screen (e.g. when the audience wants to see your slides later), or using the console as a presenter console (see above).

 If I haven't created a YouTube screencast already, bug me about it.